austeeen/tiledbytes/README.md

 ### RapidXml...

 is not my own project or code.
 I do not claim ownership or copyrights to the rapidxml library.
-RapidXml is used by TiledBytes within its permissions stated in rapidxml/license.txt,
+RapidXml is used by TiledBytes within its permissions stated in deps/rapidxml/license.txt.

+### Cxxtest...

+is not my own project or code.
+I do not claim ownership or copyrights to the cxxtest library. cxxtest is used by TiledBytes within its permissions stated in deps/cxxtest/COPYING.

-# The road to release
+# The road to release...

-I'm currently still building out this API. `.tmx` files seem to be working and `.tsx` files are on the way.
-I am also working to put together a much more robust testing framework which I'll use to pump out comprehensive tests.
-Might even get freaky and add some git workflows to the mess.
+I'm currently still building out this API.
+Core functionality is working, but largely untested.

 ### What to expect in due time...

-I'm thinking once the following are implemented/tested/complete I will tag an official `TiledBytes.1.0' release:
+My plans for an official `tiledbytes-1.0' release:
  - Tmx/tsx API implemented
  - Build/install options and configurations
- - Cross-platform support
+ - Basic cross-platform support (*nix/windows/OSX)
  - Comprehensive test cases
  - Code documented and cleaned up
  - API/Build/Usage docs

+---

-### Author
+# Author

 Austin Herman